Tuesday, January 28, 2014

 Celebrating New Year 2014 Abroad

 2013 was a crazy year for me!
-With Zach’s help, I was able to get my U.S. education validated so I could enroll at the public university in Cordoba (UNC).
-We were able to make Zach a permanent resident of Argentina, which was a huge relief for us.
-I started going to therapy at the public hospital, and they provided me with medication to handle my social anxiety and depression.
-I took two incredible trips to the capital city of Buenos Aires and had a chance to eat at T.G.I.F., Kentucky Fried Chicken, and Wendy’s.
-I boarded a train for the first time in Argentina, which was an experience in itself.
-I’ve made some amazing expat and Argentine friends.
-I celebrated my second Thanksgiving since moving to Argentina.
-Fortunately, this one was way better than last year's.
-I’ve gone on a diet and lost 8 kilos (17.5 pounds more or less).
+With Zach’s help, I was able to get my U.S. education validated so I could enroll at the public university in Córdoba (UNC).
+We were also able to make Zach a permanent resident of Argentina, which was a huge relief for us.
+I started going to therapy at the public hospital, where they provided me with medication to help manage my social anxiety and depression.

-I've been reconsidering a lot of things lately.
-First of all, I’m thinking of getting my own apartment, but that’s going to cost money.
-As grateful as I am for the freelance writing job I get from my handler, Ben, the assignments don’t always come on a consistent basis.
-Once I can secure something more stable, I will definitely start saving up for a move.
-I’m also considering waiting till I graduate from college before moving back to the States in approximately six years.
-It’s nothing personal against Argentina, but I just don’t feel like I belong here.
-Who knows, I might change my mind once I start college.
+I’m also considering waiting until I graduate from college before moving back to the States in about six years.
+It’s nothing personal against Argentina.
+I just don’t feel like I belong here.
+Who knows, I might change my mind once I actually start college.

 Afterwards, we headed outside to watch the fireworks at the stroke of midnight, just like we had on Christmas Eve.